KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.1.0.0 - October 28, 2019

+- Experimental new feature: added a new authentication option via the Microsoft Graph API to use the device code login flow.
+This will allow you to use any kind of internet browser to authenticate to your OneDrive Consumer or OneDrive for Business site to open or store your KeePass database.
+This will avoid the issue many people were facing especially under Windows 10 where it would not allow you to specify yourself with which account to log on.

 Version 2.0.9.0 - September 26, 2019

 - Fixed the issue reported in [issue 112](https://github.com/KoenZomers/KeePassOneDriveSync/issues/112) where opening a KeePass database from OneDrive would require you to log on twice.
 Thanks to [keab](https://github.com/keab) for reporting this!